larastudio/stedding/README.md

   HostName localhost
   Port 2022
 ```
 useful for VS Code access.
-Then to test shell access to virtual iamge do:
+Then to test shell access to virtual image do:
 ```bash
 ssh jasperfrumau@127.0.0.1 -p 2022
 ```